 Rules and Procedures

-If you vehicle can run a 4.99 or quicker, Helmets Mandatory
+1. If you run 4.99 or quicker, you MUST wear a helmet.

 Must be a street legal vehicle.

 Full tube chassis prohibited, must retain factory O.E.M. chassis.
 Aftermarket bolt on suspension modifications permitted.
 Back half suspension modifications (ladder bar/4 link) are permitted.

 Stock appearing dash and interior mandatory, race seats w/shoulder harnesses and roll bars/cages permitted.
 Basic electrical accessories (such as lighting, w/s wipers) must be retained.
 NO STRIPPED VEHICLES….

 4. ALL vehicles must be driven to the staging lanes and from the end of the track into the pits.
 Towing is grounds for disqualification.

 Must be automotive or light truck style internal combustion gasoline or diesel powered (no exotic fuels, i.e. alcohol, nitromethane).
 Power adders such as N2O and/or propane are permitted.

 a.
 Call outs need to be communicated to or in the presence of the race director (Josh Hostinsky for Gas, Daniel Yelinek for Diesel), and will be run in the order in which they are received.

 b.
 You can challenge the next person above you on the list and/or the person below may challenge you.